Clearing House

 How Clearing Houses Manage Risk

 Margin requirements are the primary risk management tool.
-Each clearing member must post initial margin (collateral to cover potential future losses) and maintain variation margin (daily mark-to-market adjustments).
-If a position moves against a member, they must post additional margin.
-If they fail to meet a margin call, the clearing house can liquidate their positions.
+Each clearing member must post initial margin, collateral sized to cover potential future losses over a defined close-out period (typically one to five days depending on the asset class).
+They must also maintain variation margin, which represents daily mark-to-market settlements.
+If a position moves against a member, additional margin must be posted promptly.
+Failure to meet a margin call triggers position liquidation by the CCP.

-Netting dramatically reduces the volume of securities and cash that need to be exchanged.
+Multilateral netting dramatically reduces the gross volume of obligations that must be settled.
 If a broker's clients bought 10,000 shares and sold 8,000 shares of the same stock during the day, only the net 2,000 shares need to settle.
-This netting process reduces settlement risk and capital requirements for all participants.
+Across an entire market, netting efficiencies routinely reduce settlement obligations by 90% or more, lowering both settlement risk and the capital burden on participants.

 Frequently Asked Questions